wdotcx/public-crowdstrike/README.md

   - A Python script to summarise exported CrowdStrike 'Firewall activity' CSV files into Inbound and Outbound firewall rule usage.

 - **compareLogs.py**
-  - A Python script to compare rules that have been added, deleted, or IP addresses added to existing rules from the summarised logs.
+  - A Python script to compare summarised rules that may require rules to be added, deleted, or IP addresses added to existing rules from summariseLogs.py

 ---